-As I restock products in our home I am on the hunt for everything Eco Friendly!
-It is harder than it looks to find good eco non toxic products.
-Here are 5 items you can switch to become more eco friendly!
+As I restock products in our home I am on the hunt for an easy eco-friendly switch!
+It is harder than it looks to find good eco-non-toxic products.
+Here are 5 items you can switch to become more eco-friendly!

 Just the thought of “zero waste” had me overwhelmed.
 I did a lot of research on the topic and came to the realization that I would never be zero waste, or would I?

-Nothing happens all at once or over night.
-As items need to be replaced I have sourced more eco friendly options.
+Nothing happens all at once or overnight.
+As items need to be replaced I have sourced more eco-friendly options.
 Most of the waste in our home seems to happen in the kitchen and in the bathrooms.
 Almost everything we buy comes wrapped in plastic!
-Even fresh fruit like strawberries come in a plastic container.
+Even fresh fruit like strawberries comes in a plastic container.

 WATCH IT HERE: